open-i18n/rust-unic/CONTRIBUTING.md

     character-level functionalities vs. string-level functionalities), and
     practicality for users of the library.

--   [`/unic/utils/`](unic/utils/): the `utils` component is special, as it hosts components that are not related to Unicode/i18n specifically, or are slightly related, but not depending on any data or algorithm, like helper utilities for working with Rust `char` and `str` types.

 ## Submitting a Pull Request

 Please consider running through these steps before submitting a PR for UNIC: